Operate more efficiently, reduce complexity, improve EBITDA, and much more with the purpose-built platform for MSPs.

 The restoration process for a differential backup is relatively straightforward.
 To restore the data to a specific point in time, the last full backup and the latest differential backup are required.
 By combining the last full backup with the latest differential backup, the system can be restored to the desired state.

-When considering your backup options, a differential backup strategy is a practical and efficient data protection solution for any clients with frequent data updates, regulatory compliance requirements, and the need for rapid recovery in disaster scenarios.
+When considering your backup options, a differential backup strategy is a practical and efficient data protection solution for environments with frequent data updates, regulatory compliance requirements, and the need for rapid recovery in disaster scenarios.

 We’ve covered the basics, so let’s see how the pros and cons of each backup method stack up side-by-side.